COMPUTER SCIENCE

 WEB PROGRAMMING

-The design of Internet sites requires the knowledge of several languages in order to achieve a good presentation of the information (with HTML and the CSS style sheets), to provide some interaction with the user (with JavaScript), to allow the access to information stored in databases (with PHP for instance), and to provide embedded applications (with Flash/ActionScript, Java...).
-Here are some courses that I taught at a university institute of technology (IUT).
+The design of Internet sites requires the knowledge of several languages in order to achieve a good presentation of the information (with HTML and the CSS style sheets), to provide some interaction to the user (with JavaScript and more recently TypeScript), and to allow the access to information stored in databases (with PHP for instance).

 • (in French)